GSA-TTS/identity-site/content/_policy/privacy._en.md

 #### What information do we need?

-* For authentication to establish a secure account, we need your name, email address, and an authentication method.
+* For authentication to establish a secure account, we need your email address and an authentication method.
 Your authentication method could be a phone number where we share a SMS code, USB Security Key, or another option.
 * Identity proofing requires more sensitive information such as a social security number, address, phone number, and U.S. based state ID or driver’s license.
 A self-photograph may be needed to validate the state ID or driver’s license as further proof of your identity by comparing it to the portrait on your government-issued ID.
 * During identity proofing, your phone carrier may disclose your mobile number, name, address, email, network status, customer type, customer role, billing type, mobile device identifiers (IMSI and IMEI) and other subscriber status and device details, if available, to our third party service provider, solely to verify your identity for the duration of the business relationship.
 * To mitigate fraud, we also analyze the device used to access Login.gov, metadata associated with your login.gov session, and behavior such as how you interact with forms on the page.